Table of Contents

 VERY IMPORTANT:

-Obedience to God’s laws is not forsaking the gift of life we receive through the death and resurrection of Christ on the cross; it is the fulfillment of what He has done for us; it is what He has done to “destroy the works of the devil”, which is to foment sin in us.
+Obedience to God’s laws is not forsaking the gift of life we receive through the death and resurrection of Christ on the cross.
+It is the fulfillment of what He has done for us.
+It is what He has done to “destroy the works of the devil”, which is to foment sin in us.
 When we are obedient to Jesus, we stop sinning, Luke 6:46.
-The evidence of success on the cross is our departure from evil and becoming “righteous just as He is righteous.”
+The evidence of success on the cross is our departure from evil and becoming righteous just as He is righteous 1 John 3:7.
 Does this look like what Paul said in Philippians 3:9 “not having my own righteousness”?